zhuoy-qc/RingDock/README.md

 📁 Dataset-Based Usage (e.g., PoseBuster)
 To run the full pipeline on a dataset like PoseBuster:

-Download the dataset of interest.

-Go to the single working directory containing all PDB ID dirs.
+Download the dataset of interest.Go to the directory containing all PDB ID dirs.

 Run the following scripts in that directory: